-Foods that contain common food allergens like wheat, dairy and sugar are a mainstay of holiday rituals.
+Foods that contain common food allergens like wheat, dairy, and sugar are a mainstay of holiday rituals.
 Make an effort to reduce your consumption of these foods by choosing other options.
-At every gathering there are usually many options so unless you can’t find anything else to eat it is best to choose vegetables, grains and beans when that choice is available.
+At every gathering, there are usually many options so unless you can’t find anything else to eat it is best to choose vegetables, grains, and beans when that choice is available.

 Now write down the three strategies that you are most willing to commit to this season.
 Then choose the one that you are the most likely to be successful with.
 For the one that you have prioritized think about what you will do directly before it.
-If you have chosen swishing with sesame oil think about brushing your teeth and then swishing.
-If you have chosen taking a bath think about lighting candles and filling up the bathtub and creating an inviting space in your bathroom.
+If you have chosen to swish with sesame oil think about brushing your teeth and then swishing.
+If you have chosen to take a bath think about lighting candles and filling up the bathtub and creating an inviting space in your bathroom.
 Whatever it is take a minute now to think about what activities you will do directly before your chosen strategy for holiday resilience.
 On a sticky note write down your strategy and place the piece of paper somewhere that you will see it every day.
 Some suggestions are: on the mirror, in your journal, on the refrigerator or on your steering wheel.
 Each time you see it think of what you have planned directly before doing it.
 Now you are on track for the best holidays yet!

 Comments will be approved before showing up.